 Amount |

-(1) Amount of remuneration to be paid to the accounting auditor by the Company |
+①Amount of remuneration to be paid to the accounting auditor by the Company |

-¥90 million |
+¥109 million |

-(2) Total amount of money and other financial benefits to be paid to the accounting auditor by the Company and its subsidiaries |
+②Total amount of money and other financial benefits to be paid to the accounting auditor by the Company and its subsidiaries |

-¥168 million |
+¥172 million |

 Note: The audit contract between the Company and the accounting auditor does not classify the remuneration amounts separately for audits pursuant to the Companies Act and for audits pursuant to the Financial Instruments and Exchange Act, partially given the impracticality of deriving such classifications.
-Therefore, the amount listed in 1) is not classified in this way.
+Therefore, the amount listed in (1) is not classified in this way.
 Of the Company’s principal subsidiaries, etc., accounting auditors other than the accounting auditor of the Company audit documents relating to accounts of “K” LINE BULK SHIPPING (UK) LIMITED, “K” LINE LNG SHIPPING (UK) LIMITED, “K” LINE PTE LTD., and OCEAN NETWORK EXPRESS PTE.
-LTD
+LTD.

-The Audit & Supervisory Board obtained necessary materials and received reports from directors, the related internal departments, and the accounting auditor, and after conducting the necessary verification and deliberations on whether the content of audit plans conducted by the accounting auditor, the execution status of the accounting auditor’s duty, and the basis for calculation of estimates for their remuneration, etc., are appropriate, the Board gave the consent provided for in Article 399, Paragraph 1, of the Companies Act.
+The Audit & Supervisory Board obtained necessary materials and received reports from directors, the related internal departments and the accounting auditor, and after conducting the necessary verification and deliberations on whether the content of audit plans conducted by the accounting auditor, the execution status of the accounting auditor’s duty, and the basis for calculation of estimates for their remuneration, etc., are appropriate, the Board gave the consent provided for in Article 399, Paragraph 1, of the Companies Act.

-The internal audit of “K” LINE is carried out by the Internal Audit Group, which has eight full-time employees.
-They audit the execution of duties for “K” LINE and the “K” LINE Group, in terms of internal control, such as enhancing the effectiveness and efficiency of operations, improving the trustworthiness of financial information, and ensuring compliance.
-Audit & Supervisory Board members, the Audit & Supervisory Board, and the Internal Audit Group regularly and irregularly exchange information regarding details of audits and auditing firms that act as accounting auditors.
-They maintain close contact and exchange opinions regarding the results of the audit, the status of internal control as understood by the auditing firm, and risk evaluations.The Internal Audit Group periodically provides audit reports to the president & CEO and Audit & Supervisory Board members.
+The internal audit of “K” LINE is carried out by the Internal Audit Group, which has eleven full-time employees.
+They audit the execution of business and duties for “K” LINE and the “K” LINE Group companies, in terms of internal control, such as enhancing the effectiveness and efficiency of business operations, improving the trustworthiness of financial information, and ensuring compliance.
+Members of the Audit Committee, the Audit Committee and the Internal Audit Group regularly and irregularly exchange information regarding details of audits and auditing firms that act as accounting auditors.
+They maintain close contact and exchange opinions regarding the results of the audit, the status of internal control as understood by the auditing firm, and risk evaluations.
+The Internal Audit Group periodically provides audit reports to the President & CEO, Members of the Audit Committee and the Audit Committee.

 Field |